 • Acupupressure : pressure of an acupuncture point to release

-tension or provide that points therapeutic properties
+tension or stimulate that specific point's therapeutic properties

 • Triggor point therapy: similar to acupressure deep pressure